 Networking is the art of holding a conversation and making a positive impression to form a mutually beneficial connection with someone.
 It is something you do every day with your friends, colleagues and the new people you meet in your life.

-In terms of your career, networking can be a useful tool in developing your labour market knowledge and exploring career openings.
-It can also lead you to unadvertised opportunities in the hidden job market.
+In terms of your career, networking can be a useful tool in developing your labour market knowledge, exploring career openings, and in some instances can also lead to unadvertised job opportunities.
 Finding a contact with knowledge about an industry, or about a company or job can save valuable time and increase your understanding of the post that you are applying for.

 Anyone can develop their network at any time – you don’t have to have lots of connections to begin with.
 In fact, sometimes it is a good idea to keep your network small to begin with as you develop strong relationships with your connections.